JeremiahKaren/35percent.github.io/redefining-social-rent.md

 ![](/img/londonaffordablerent.png)
 *Policy definition from the Mayor's [funding programme guidance](https://www.london.gov.uk/sites/default/files/homesforlondoners-affordablehomesprogrammefundingguidance.pdf)*

-A closer look at the [legal funding agreement](/img/standardformagreement2017.pdf) behind the programme raises further concerns; the clause relating to the setting of __London Affordable Rent__ (LAR) rent levels, appears to cover only the initial let:
+A closer look at the [legal funding agreement](/img/standardformagreement2017.pdf) behind the programme raises further concerns; the provision relating to the setting of __London Affordable Rent__ (LAR) rent levels, appears to cover only the initial let:

 ![](/img/initialrent.png)
 *Extract from the GLA's [Standard Form Funding Agreement](http://35percent.org/img/standardformagreement2017.pdf)*